-Logging headers to console · Cloudflare Workers docs
+Logging headers to console

 The problem

-When debugging Worker scripts, we often want to examine the headers on a request or response.
-A common pitfall is to try to log headers to the developer console via code like this:
+When debugging Workers, examine the headers on a request or response.
+A common mistake is to try to log headers to the developer console via code like this:

 console.log(request.headers)